AdhirRamjiawan/SnakeEditor/README.txt

 	- Add shader effects: https://www.sfml-dev.org/tutorials/2.0/graphics-shader.php
 	- snake must spit out apples too to fight enemies and bosses
 	- Add multiple targets and when snake is able to hit these targets in quick succession keep track of a combo counter
+	- Add a new SceneManager to manage current scene and navigate to another scene.